 In the first phase, in support of the Seminary’s online instruction, the

 library will continue digital services, including remote access, fully online Course

 and eTextbook Reserves, orientations, instruction, research consultations, and the Help Desk (firstname.lastname@example.org).

 Continuing students who need printed books for their courses are encouraged to contact the Student Office which administers the CARES funds.Contact: Gina Kuzuoka.
 Student Assistance Funds to help with costs associated with learning

 technology and access ($300 maximum) for all students are also available.
 Contact Jessica Bowman.

 phase, the building and its print collections will be open only to library staff only.
 Library staff

 will deliver digital Electronic Course Reserves, Electronic Textbook Reserves, and plan for new and enhanced library services to support online instruction.
 Starting in September, we are planning to offer Online Open Office Hours via LIVE CHAT on three days a week from noon to 1 pm.
 Chats, workshops and consultations are being tested as also contact-less borrowing.

-building and its printed collections will be open to current LPTS employees and
+building and its printed collections to current LPTS employees and

-be reduced and or unavailable.
+students.
+We anticipate reduced hours, limited spaces, and continued contact less services.
 Besides conforming to Seminary guidelines, we are also monitoring state health guidelines, and testing results from the REALM project out of an abundance of caution and care.
 Reopening also depends on the library being fully staffed.